 By keeping your stakes reasonable (£50-£200) and avoiding arbs, you’re a lot more likely to blend in with the crowd – looking like an ordinary punter.

-Creating a schedule for future fixtures and setting reminders something like google calendar is the best long-term 2up strategy.
+Creating a schedule for future fixtures and setting reminders, something like Google Calendar is the best long-term 2up strategy.
 Matched betting isn’t about gambling or taking risk, the best results come from steady profits so don’t get carried away!

-Warning: Problems With 2Up’s
+Potential Problems With 2Up’s

 Aside from acts of god such as internet outages, your device malfunctioning or no goals, 2ups are risk-free.